alphagov/govuk-design-system/src/patterns/contact-a-department-or-service-team/index.md

 - if users who are signed into a service need a different approach
 - how to give contact information to users who need urgent help

+## Accessibility

+If you repeat a particular set of contact details on different pages, show them in the same place on each page.

+For example, if you show a ‘contact us’ section at the end of one help page, any other help pages that include the same ‘contact us’ section should have them shown at the end of the page as well.

+<p>This is to comply with [WCAG 2.2 success criterion 3.2.6 Consistent help](https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html).